 Project Eco21: Eco-Friendly Products Family Set

-Whether you want an eco-friendly kit for family or gift, this eco-friendly bundle gives you complete personal care supplies.
+Whether you want an eco-friendly at home kit for your family or a gift, this eco-friendly bundle gives you complete personal care supplies.
 These plastic-free, zero-waste products are biodegradable and do not harm the environment.
 So say no to single-use plastics!

-This is the ultimate home product you can get for your family.
-The product is delivered using sustainable packaging.
-You can also have this kit with you when traveling a long distance or when you’re on a trip away from home.
+This is the ultimate home product for your family.
+It is delivered using sustainable packaging.
+You can also take this kit with you when traveling a long distance or when you’re on a trip away from home.

 The sustainable personal care kit contains-